kylecotter/Sassy-CP/README.md

 Changelog
 -------
+* v1.2.1 - Fixed an instance of pink that would display on Wygwam configuration page.
 * v1.2.0 - Added a login.css for the main admin login screen.
 Enhancements on the category page, various modals, and tweaks for ExpressionEngine 2.4 compatibility.
 * v1.1.0 - Converted from override to a CP theme.
 Replaced pink images, and tweaked other styles.
 * v1.0.3 - Bug fixes.